Rishi3011/Excel-Project/README.md

     Finance

 **Order Fulfillment Dashboard Question:**
-Total Orders, Total Revenue, Average Revenue, Average Discount Given Most Ordered Products
+1.Total Orders, Total Revenue, Average Revenue, Average Discount Given/n 2.Most Ordered Products
-Trend of no of Sales for Each Day
+3.Trend of no of Sales for Each Day
-Trend of Revenue Generated for each day
+4.Trend of Revenue Generated for each day
-Trend of Revenue Generated for Each Product
-Multiple Views for Online and Offline orders (using Slicers)
+5.Trend of Revenue Generated for Each Product 6.Multiple Views for Online and Offline orders (using Slicers)

 **Customer Service Dashboard Questions:**